 .
 These masks are given to hospital visitors and patients who have been discharged.

 Dr. Howell donated all of the masks, which she says, were made in between homeschooling her two daughters!
 Way to go, Emily!

 Kelly Cowell and Oxford County Quilty Pleasures

 “We give them to anyone in need,” Kelly said.
 Efforts like these go a long way in helping to ensure that medical/surgical masks are prioritized for medical workers.
-People receiving the masks are asked to consider a donation for the mask when they pick them up.
+Masks are given by donation.
 Already $8,000 has been raised for the Oxford County Big Brothers and Big Sisters and Ingamo Homes supporting women and children with transitional housing.

 Kelly was kind to send me a few masks for my husband and son when I was having a hard time getting some in the mail.
 I made a donation to Ingamo Homes in return.